samuel-daly/CSI4107/A1/README.md

 ## How to run the program

 ### Windows

 1. To install necessary packages, run ***pip install -r requirements.txt***
 2. To create the inverted index, run ***python create_index.py***
 3. To create the results, run ***python create_results.py***

 ### MacOS

 1. To install necessary packages, run ***pip3 install -r requirements.txt***
 2. To create the inverted index, run ***python3 create_index.py***
 3. To create the results, run ***python3 create_results.py***

 ## Functionality of the program

 For this assignment, we had to work in order of steps.
 The first step was to pre-process all of the tweets.
+The second step was to build the inverted index and produce a modified weighted dictionary using the modified tf-idf weighting scheme *w_iq = (0.5 + 0.5 tf_iq)∙idf_i*.
+The third step was to rank the documents in decreasing order of similarity scores using the cosine method.
+Finally, running ***create_results.py*** performed document ranking for every given query in ***topics_MB1-49.xml*** and saved the results in ***results.txt***.

+## Preprocessing

 All of the preprocessing for the tweets is done in the **processor.py** file.
 We created a function that takes the file path for the tweets and the file path for the stopwords.
 In this function we start off by reading the file of tweets and the goal is to process them to create a vocabulary that we will use to create the inverted index and then use for the future steps.
 We initially remove the links since we do not want those in the vocabulary.
 Next, we stem the words to create a better vocabulary.
 To do this we use the *English Stemmer* from the NLTK library.
 This simplified the stemming for us.
 Next steps were to remove the punctuation, the stopwords and all the words that also contained numbers in them.
 We realized that the punctuation removal was leaving some weird unicode text behind, so we added more processing to get rid of those.
 This process was done for each tweet and therefore created a dictionary for each tweet that contained the tokenized, stemmed and processed words.
 The data structure used for this step is a dictionary which allows us to keep a list of words for each tweet id.
 It makes it easy to access in the future and it is very maintainable.
 This dictionary was saved under the file *document_word_dict.json* which we then use to do the indexing in the future steps.

 Once the processing was done for each tweet and it was saved in a dictionary for us to refer, we went ahead and built the inverted index.

 ## Indexing

-write here
+All of the indexing is done in the **indexer.py** file.

 ## Retrieval and ranking

-write here
+All of the query ranking is done in the **query.py** file.
+This file takes in

 ## Results